How I've Walked the Talk

 In the next chapter, I founded a healing centre which placed me in the role of therapist and teacher to hundreds of clients and students over a period of 17 years.
 I found that this generally supported me in practicing what I preached, but there were a few areas in my life where my intentions were not being actualized.
 I was helping people who came to avail themselves of my services but I knew that there was more that I could do to contribute to help heal our planet and its inhabitants.

 I closed Heaven and Earth Institute in 2009 with the intention of seeing what would happen when I stepped out of the roles I had created for myself - kind of like jumping off a merry-go-round that I had set in motion!
 Now I understand why I always viewed this phase as a sabbatical rather than a retirement.
 Instead of slowing down and losing my sense of purpose, my enthusiasm as a student of life and my appreciation of my connection with my world and its inhabitants has only been rekindled.

 Though I have left behind my regular duties of teaching classes and working with a full client roster, I can’t stop myself from sharing the habits I have cultivated over the years with the people I meet that I feel can benefit.
 So I still counsel individual clients who make their way to me and offer workshops to small groups to teach these practices.
-I am in the process of writing a book to serve as an introductory manual summarizing what I call a “yogic lifestyle.”
+I recently wrote a book to serve as an introductory manual summarizing what I call a “yogic lifestyle.”

 I still take a small selection of clients on an individual basis.
 Please contact me directly to make an appointment or to schedule a free consultation by phone.